 APL’s quality manager leads and coordinates the quality work together with the production units’ quality managers to create a common and well-established quality system.
 The local quality managers lead the quality work locally and, in their roles as QP, are responsible for the release of medicines.

 Environmental aspects have always been dealt with sensitively within APL.
 All our properties, units, products and services impact on the environment in some way, and we have chosen to focus on the most important aspects.
-Since 2007, we have been certified for environmental management systems according to ISO 14001.

 We work towards constant improvements and a sustainable company.
 This means that we are constantly reviewing our processes to minimise waste of resources.
 The result is less environmental impact, efficient processes, better finances, a better customer offering and a contribution to society for sustainable development.